Associated Methods

 This method determines the bath excitation spectral function for a given Hamiltonian.
 It takes the following inputs:

 • temperature - The bath temperature.
-Enters later via Fermi distributions of the bath.
+Enters later via the Fermi distributions of the bath.

 • number_frequencies - The number of frequency points on which the excitation spectral function is calculated.